Ashkeelun/GitHealth/README.md

 # GitHealth

 ---
-##System Description
+## System Description

-This system is intended to be an expansion, or extention of https://github.com/OSSHealth/ghdata.
-This repository looks to identify and evaluate how to acquire a repo's health and sustainability related metrics, inline with the direction of GHData.
-This system will be extending upon the data model and schema being used by GHData as needed.
+This system is intended to be used by systems like https://github.com/OSSHealth/ghdata to aggrogate data.
+This system looks to identify a repo's documentation related metrics for the use by external systems.
+While the system aims to be platform agnostic and laguage agnostic, it is currently only able to parse Python files in repositories located on Github.

 ---
 ## Health Metrics

 This repository will attempt to determine if it's posible to find the documentation quality in terms of a set of meterics as they relate to repository health.
+Currently this involves collecting the size and number of multi-line and single-line comments and compare them to the size of the code.

 ---
 ## License